mjlindskog/scriber/README.md

 ## Installation
 For general use, the application can be used right from the deployed link [https://project_three.herokuapp.com](https://project_three.herokuapp.com)

-If you wanted to work on development of the app, you would go to [https://github.com/EthanHarsh/project_three](https://github.com/EthanHarsh/project_three) and clone the repo.
-You would need to have a [MongoDB server](https://www.mongodb.com/try/download/community) and [Redis](https://redis.io/) already installed on your machine.
+If you wanted to work on development of the app, you would go to [https://github.com/EthanHarsh/project_three](https://github.com/EthanHarsh/project_three) and clone/fork the repo.
+You would need to have a [MongoDB server](https://www.mongodb.com/try/download/community) and [Redis](https://redis.io/) already installed and running on your machine.
 From your local computer, you would need to run the following commands:
 ```
 npm run install
 cd server